QuantEcon/lecture-source-jl/rst_files/dynamic_programming/ifp.rst

 * etc.

-It is related to the decision problem in the :doc:`stochastic optimal growth model <optgrowth>` and yet differs in important ways
+It is related to the decision problem in the :doc:`stochastic optimal growth model <../dynamic_programming/optgrowth>` and yet differs in important ways

 For example, the choice problem for the agent includes an additive income term that leads to an occasionally binding constraint